Sturk 1.1.0

 [in,out]sberThe pointer to the subscriber.

-This function will receive the message and return the load, if the subscriber's message queue is not empty.
-Otherwise, it will return NULL.
+This function will return the message, if there are any messages in the subscriber's queue.
+If the subscriber's queue is empty, it will return NULL.

 Returns